osrf/rocker/README.md

 # crocker

-A tool to run docker images with local support injected for things like nvidia support.
+A tool to run docker images with customized local support injected for things like nvidia support.
 And user id specific files for cleaner mounting file permissions.

 # Prerequisites